omarreis/FlapLabel/README.md

 After installing FlapLabel package, you can use the components in styles.
 For example, say you want to code a TListBox with customized TListBoxItem.
 Each Item will have controls showing item details.

-See video sample.
+( See video with stock market sample )

 The item can be edited with the Delphi Style Editor.
 It can include any controls. ex: TLabels, TImages, TFlapLabels,